 - Departmental Scholarships – Colleges and Departments within the university offer scholarships designed to assist students majoring in a specific discipline.
 Most are competitively awarded and renewable.
 Students who have a chosen major are encouraged to contact the department in their major areas of study regarding scholarship opportunities.

 - Sumners Scholarships are available to permanent residents of Attala, Carroll, Choctaw, Montgomery and Webster counties in Mississippi.
-A Sumners Scholarship Application must be submitted by September 15.
+For more information visit admissions.msstate.edu/scholarships/details/sumners-scholarship.

 D. State and Other Sources of Financial Aid

 - Army/Air Force ROTC Four-Year Scholarships - Scholarships available to students interested in commissions as officers in either the Army or the Air Force.
 Scholarships are based on ACT scores and high school grades, not financial need.
 Visit the following Web pages for further information.
 Army ROTC: http://armyrotc.msstate.edu.
 Air Force: www.msstate.edu/dept/afrotc.